aramiscd/jsonfmt/README.md

 ### Kakoune

-This allows you to set filetype-specific options in a file under `~/.config/kak/filetype/`:
+Putting the following snippet in your `kakrc` allows you to set filetype-specific options in a file under `~/.config/kak/filetype/`:

 ```
 # ~/.config/kak/kakrc